aaronwwsuedu/cdk-demo/aurora-pg-rds/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
 This project will create an aurora database for Postgresql within a VPC, with a jump host that allows access to the db.

 This is a POC only.
 To use in your account, you will likely need to modify bin/aurora-pg-rds.ts
  * change allowedNetworks to contain your access networks
- * Change vpc_id to your VPC

  To connect to the database:
- deploy the stack: cdk deploy --parameters instanceCount=1 get the IP of the jump service: aws ec2 describe-instances --filters Name=tag:aws:autoscaling:groupName,Values=TheAsgName --query 'Reservations[].Instances[].PublicIpAddress' (this will be provided by the Cdk output) get the private key save to your local disk:
+ deploy the stack: ```cdk deploy --parameters instanceCount=1``` get the IP of the jump service: aws ec2 describe-instances --filters Name=tag:aws:autoscaling:groupName,Values=TheAsgName --query 'Reservations[].Instances[].PublicIpAddress' (this will be provided by the Cdk output) get the private key save to your local disk: